SAINT-GOBAINLes Miroirs18, avenue d'Alsace92400 CourbevoieFRANCE

 Kåre O. Malo has been President of the Building Distribution Sector in Nordic countries, Baltic states and Switzerland since 2006 until the end of 2015.
 He was also Director Procurement and Marketing for the Building Distribution Sector.

-Since January 1st, 2016 he is President of the Building Distribution Sector and since March 1st, 2016 is Senior Vice-President in charge of the Building Distribution Sector.
+Since January 1st, 2016 he is President of the Building Distribution Sector and since March 1st, 2016 is Senior Vice-President of the Compagnie de Saint-Gobain in charge of the Building Distribution Sector.

 Claire Pedini is a graduate of Ecole des Hautes Etudes Commerciales (HEC) and Ecole Supérieure de Commerce de Paris (ESCP).
 She started her career at Total in 1988 as Corporate Controller, before assuming responsibility for Total’s admission to trading on the New York Stock Exchange in 1991, and becoming Vice-President of Investor Relations in 1992, Vice-President of Media Relations in 1994 and Vice-President of New Information Technologies in 1997.
 In 1998, she joined Alcatel as Director of Financial Information and Shareholder Relations, becoming successively Vice-President, Investor Relations and Public Affairs in 2001, Deputy Chief Financial Officer in 2004, Senior Vice-President, Human Resources and Corporate Communications in 2006, Senior Vice-President, Human Resources, Corporate Communications and Real Estate in 2007 and Executive Vice-President, Alcatel-Lucent for Human Resources and Transformation in 2009.
 She became a member of the Alcatel-Lucent Executive Committee in 2006.